- Accommodation for 4 nights with breakfast in stylish guest houses/hotels:

 Spis Castle is the largest medieval castle in Central Europe located on a travertine rock hill.
-The castle hill was populated as early as 5th century BC; it is one the greatest archaeological and historical gems of Central Europe and is under UNESCO protection.
+The castle hill was populated as early as the 5th century BC; it is one the most unique archaeological and historical gems of Central Europe and is under UNESCO protection.

-Zehra village is known for its precious Roman-Catholic Holy Spirit church included in the UNESCO World Cultural and Natural Heritage List.
+Zehra village is known for its precious Roman-Catholic Holy Spirit church (UNESCO).
 Unique medieval wall paintings were created gradually from the 13th century till the end of the 15th century.